wp-plugins/threewp-broadcast/readme.txt

 Utilities pack
 --------------

+* <a href="https://plainviewplugins.com/threewp-broadcast-premium-pack/cdn-workaround-broadcast-plugin/">CDN Workaround</a> works around faulty CDNs that do not report the correct URL for attachments.
 * <a title="Lock Post Broadcast plugin" href="https://plainviewplugins.com/threewp-broadcast-premium-pack/lock-post-broadcast-plugin/">Lock Post</a> allows users to lock editing of posts / pages to only themselves and super admins.
 * <a title="Menus Broadcast plugin" href="https://plainviewplugins.com/threewp-broadcast-premium-pack/menus-broadcast-plugin/">Menus</a> copies menus between blogs (overwrite / update), with support for equivalent child posts on the child blogs and equivalent taxonomies.
+* <a href="https://plainviewplugins.com/threewp-broadcast-premium-pack/php-code-broadcast-plugin/">PHP Code</a> - Run custom PHP code on selected blogs.
+Easily switch themes for all blogs, for example.
 * <a title="Sync Taxonomies Broadcast plugin" href="https://plainviewplugins.com/threewp-broadcast-premium-pack/sync-taxonomies-broadcast-plugin/">Sync Taxonomies</a> synchronize the taxonomies of target blogs with those from a source blog.

 = Documentation =